adityajadhavgit/Git_demo/README.md

 # Git_demo
-This is demo git and github class
+This is demo git and github class which i have created for my practice.